Enter the Wu-Tang (36 Chambers): East Coast hip-hop

-Hip hop production
+Hip-hop production

-RZA's production on Enter the Wu-Tang had a profound and significant influence on subsequent hip hop producers.
-The distinctive sound of Enter the Wu-Tang has been credited with creating a blueprint for hardcore hip hop in the mid-1990s.
+RZA's production on Enter the Wu-Tang had a profound and significant influence on subsequent hip-hop producers.
+The distinctive sound of Enter the Wu-Tang has been credited with creating a blueprint for hardcore hip-hop in the mid-1990s.
 Blackfilm.com asserts that Enter the Wu-Tangs production formula "transformed the sound of underground rap into mainstream formula, and virtually changed the face of contemporary music as popsters once knew it."
 Many successful rap producers have admitted to the influence of RZA's beats on their own production efforts.
 9th Wonder, a producer and former member of Little Brother, is one of many whose vocal sampling styles are inspired by RZA.
 The album's reliance on soul music samples was novel at the time, but 21st-century producers such as The Alchemist, Kanye West, and Just Blaze now rely on this technique.
 According to Allmusic, the production on two Mobb Deep albums, The Infamous (1995) and Hell on Earth (1996), are "indebted" to RZA's early production with Wu-Tang Clan.
 In addition, the soul singer Bilal names it among his 25 favorite albums, citing its creative approach and "energy" of the contributors.

+The album would come to preview further work fueled by both cinematic samples and inter-woven genres.